jersou/mouse-actions/README.md

     * Ctrl + Wheel up in the top edge → script: audio previous
     * Wheel up in the left edge → script: increase brightness 1%
     * Ctrl + Wheel up in the top edge → script: increase brightness 10%
-    * Wheel down in the top edge → script: decrease brightness 1%
+    * Wheel down in the left edge → script: decrease brightness 1%
-    * Ctrl + Wheel down in the top edge → script: decrease brightness 10%
+    * Ctrl + Wheel down in the left edge → script: decrease brightness 10%
     * Right click in the left edge → script: go to desktop on the left
     * Right click in the top edge → script: go to desktop on the top
     * Right click in the right edge → script: go to desktop on the right